Apoorvyash/Intrusion_detection_system/README.md

 precision and efficacy of IDS, new machine learning approaches are required.
-In this study, we provide an improved intrusion detection strategy that makes use of outlier identification with Isolation Forest and Edited Nearest Neighbor (ENN).
+In this study, we provide an improved intrusion detection strategy that makes use of RobustScaler, which is a much efficient than other Scaler like MinMaxScaler, it is less affected by outliers than other scaling techniques.
+By using RobustScaler, machine learning models can be trained on more robust and reliable data, leading to better performance and accuracyoutlier identification with Isolation Forest and Edited Nearest Neighbor (ENN).
 Isolation Forest is an ensemble-based approach for detecting anomalies that can isolate outliers into their own trees in order to find them in